jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

 ```

 ### 2.4 ESLint
 [ESLint](https://eslint.org/) is a pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
-Create a file in project root folder with name `.eslintrc` to setup linting rules.
+Create file named `.eslintrc` in project root folder to setup linting rules.
 ```json
 {
   "extends": [